Esri/offline-editor-js/doc/howtouseeditlibrary.md

 ```

 The `dataStore` property is an object that is used to store any data related to your app that will assist in restoring it and any feature layers after a full offline browser restart.
+There are two approaches to using the dataStore.

+Approach 1 involves you manually creating the dataStore for greater control over what goes into the Data Store Object and then inserting that Object into the offlineFeatureManager's constructor.

+Approach 2, you can let the library manage it automatically upon an ADD, UPDATE or DELETE.
+This is accomplished by not inserting a manual Data Store Object into offlineFeatureManager constructor and instead setting offlineFeaturesManager.ENABLE_FEATURECOLLECTION = true.

+#### Approach 1 - manually create dataStore

 The `dataStore` object has one reserved key and that is `id`.
 If you overwrite the `id` key the application will fail to update the `dataStore` object correctly.
 Here is an example of one possible `dataStore` object:

 ```js